IC-IMPACTS & Department of Science and Technology, India: Joint Call for Research Proposals

 (Retrieved from www.cbc.ca/news/indigenous/first-nations-10-times-more-likely-to-die-in-house-fires-1.3374631)

-To address growing fire problem in India and Canada, IC-IMPACTS and the Department of Science and Technology (DST) are soliciting research proposals aimed at developing strategies for mitigating fire hazard in built infrastructure.
+To address growing fire problems in India and Canada, IC-IMPACTS and the Department of Science and Technology (DST) are soliciting research proposals aimed at developing strategies for mitigating fire hazard in built infrastructure.
 Especially, this call is for proposals focused on the development and evaluation of novel ideas, methodologies, materials, and cyber-physical strategies that can enhance fire safety in buildings.
 Proposals under the following broad themes are invited:

 - Structural fire safety